-- A review of the initial “rockbarring” work which concluded that some rockbarring may be necessary in the final upgrading process, but the “clean sweep” approach could not be condoned and the selective rockbarring would have to be accompanied also by various engineered rock fall protective measures in order to make the road safe for users.
+- A review of the initial “rockbarring” work which concluded that some rockbarring may be necessary in the final upgrading process, but the “clean sweep” approach could not be condoned and the selective rockbarring also would have to be accompanied by various engineered rockfall protective measures in order to make the road safe for users.

 - A detailed site survey of the road itself and mountainside above and below the road to facilitate a concept design proposal (areas covered by rock and the time had to be omitted).

-- Completion of various concept design proposals incorporating some or all of the following elements: rockbarring, catch fences, rock gallery protection, concrete roof protection, existing structure repair, road surface and layerwork repair, slope stabilization work above and below the road, etc.
+- Completion of various concept design proposals incorporating some or all of the following elements: rockbarring, catch fences, rock gallery protection, concrete roof protection, existing structure repair, road surface and layerwork repair, slope stabilisation work above and below the road, etc.

-- Public meetings were held in late November 2000 to present the current status of the project to the general public in the Hout bay and Noordhoek Valley areas and obtain relevant feedback from interested and affected parties and further meetings in March 2001 presented the progress on the project.
+- Public meetings were held in late November 2000 to present the current status of the project to the general public in the Hout Bay and Noordhoek Valley areas and obtain relevant feedback from interested and affected parties, and further meetings in March 2001 presented the progress on the project.

-The IEM process was guided by a project management team consisting of officials from the Provincial Administration, Western Cape and officials from the City of Cape Town’s South Peninsula and CMC administrations.
+The IEM process was guided by a project management team consisting of officials from the Provincial Administration, Western Cape, and officials from the City of Cape Town’s South Peninsula and CMC administrations.

 Public Private Partnership (PPP)

-The legal road authority for Chapman’s Peak Drive being the Provincial Administration Western Cape (PAWC) realized early on in 2000 that financial limitations would be the single biggest stumbling block to the safe re-opening of Chapman’s Peak Drive to traffic.
-To solve these financial problems the plan was to implement a public private partnership and proclaim the route a Toll Road under Western Cape Provincial Toll Road Act.
-The feasibility study concluded that the majority of the costs attached to the Chapman’s Peak Drive reopening and operation could be obtained through tolling the road and that a public private partnership with a concessionaire demonstrates value for money in terms of the risks transferred to the private sector.
+The legal road authority for Chapman’s Peak Drive being the Provincial Administration Western Cape (PAWC) realised early on in 2000 that financial limitations would be the single biggest stumbling block to the safe re-opening of Chapman’s Peak Drive to traffic.
+To solve these financial problems the plan was to implement a public private partnership and proclaim the route a Toll Road under the Western Cape Provincial Toll Road Act.
+The feasibility study concluded that the majority of the costs attached to the Chapman’s Peak Drive reopening and operation could be obtained through tolling the road, and that a public private partnership with a concessionaire demonstrated value for money in terms of the risks transferred to the private sector.